adonisjs/v5-docs/content/guides/fundamentals/deployment.md

 ### Using a process manager

-It is recommended to use a process manager when managing a Node.js application on a bare-bone server.
+It is recommended to use a process manager when managing a Node.js application on a bare-bones server.

 A process manager ensures to restart the application if it crashes during runtime.
-In addition, some process managers like [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) can also perform graceful restarts when re-deploying the application.
+In addition, some process managers like [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) can also perform graceful restarts when re-deploying the application.

-Following is an example [ecosystem file](https://pm2.keymetrics.io/docs/usage/application-declaration/) for pm2.
+Following is an example [ecosystem file](https://pm2.keymetrics.io/docs/usage/application-declaration/) for PM2.

 ```ts
 module.exports = {